-Premier Award For the very top 5 to 10 Candidates.
+Premier Award For the very top 7 to 12 Candidates.
 The minimum eligibility requirement to be considered for this award is achievement of at least three Scholarships at "Outstanding" level in the same year.
 The number of recipients for this award is restricted and achieving the minimum requirement will not guarantee an award. \$10,000 each year for up to three years for as long as the recipient maintains at least a 'B' grade average each year of their tertiary study.
 Outstanding Scholar Award For the next 40-60 top Candidates.
 The minimum eligibility requirement to be considered for this award is achievement of three Scholarships including at least two at "Outstanding" level in the same year, or more than three Scholarships including at least one at "Outstanding" level in the same year.
 The number of recipients for this award is restricted and achieving the minimum requirement will not guarantee an award. \$5,000 each year for up to three years for as long as the recipient maintains at least a 'B' grade average each year of their tertiary study.

-Scholarship Award For Candidates who achieve New Zealand Scholarship in three or more subjects in the same year. \$2,000 each year for up to three years for as long as the recipient maintains at least a 'B' grade average each year of their tertiary study Top Subject Scholar Award For the top Candidate in each one of the New Zealand Scholarship subjects. \$2,000 each year for up to three years for as long as the recipient maintains at least a 'B' grade average each year of their tertiary study
+Scholarship Award For Candidates who achieve New Zealand Scholarship in three or more subjects in the same year and for Candidates who achieve two Scholarships at "Outstanding" level in the same year. \$2,000 each year for up to three years for as long as the recipient maintains at least a 'B' grade average each year of their tertiary study.
+Top Subject Scholar Award For the top Candidate in each one of the New Zealand Scholarship subjects. \$2,000 each year for up to three years for as long as the recipient maintains at least a 'B' grade average each year of their tertiary study.
+Single Subject Awards For Candidates who achieve New Zealand Scholarship in one or more subjects.
+A 'one-off' award of \$500 per subject, for up to two subjects, (maximum payment \$1000).